NativeScript/nativescript-developer-day/about.md

 {:.section-title}
 ### The Official Event for NativeScript Developers

-NativeScript Developer Day is an annual event dedicated to NativeScript developers.
+NativeScript Developer Day is an annual event dedicated to building native mobile apps with JavaScript, TypeScript and/or Angular using the free and open-source NativeScript platform.
 This year the event will take place at the Scandinavia House in New York City.
 Expect a full two days of learning about NativeScript and mobile development best practices from the best and brightest in the NativeScript community.
 Whether you’re a beginner curious about NativeScript or a seasoned mobile developer, NativeScript Developer Day has speakers and sessions for you.

 ### What is NativeScript?